EndhaC/cyclistic_case_study/README.md

 ### II) Exploring & cleaning the data

 Before working on the analysis, I take my time to  familiarize myself with the dataset.
-Then,  I write a couple of SQL codes to check all rows that contain missing values, duplicates, and  unnecessary whitespaces.
+Then,  I use SQL codes to check all rows that contain missing values, duplicates, and  unnecessary whitespaces.
 I remove these rows from the combined dataset to increase the accuracy of the analysis result.

+### III) Analyzing the data

+After the dataset is cleaned, I can start collecting information that's needed to answer the Marketing team's questions.
+As a reminder, here are the questions:

+1. How do annual members and casual riders use Cyclistic bikes differently?

+Approach:

+2. Why would casual riders buy Cyclistic annual memberships?

+Approach:

+3. How can Cyclistic use digital media to influence casual riders to become members?

+Approach: